puma13992/medicine-list/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmedicine-list-69c51fcaab18.herokuapp.com%2F).

 - __CSS__
-  - No errors were found when copy the styles.css in the official Jigsaw validator but when running the link, some issues showed up from the external library Bootstrap [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmedicine-list-69c51fcaab18.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=de).
+  - No errors were returned when passing through the official [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmedicine-list-69c51fcaab18.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=de).

 - __Python__
   - The code was run through the Code Institute Python Linter and showed no errors.